bperlik/minimal-mistakes/_posts/2018-04-29-how-to-learn-a-new-skill.md

 * HOW - breadth of procedural skill, the ability to perform the actual skill.
 * WHEN - processing capacity, synonymous with working memory.
 This improves skill usage by linking environmental cues with appropriate responses.

-### Fitts (1954) model for understanding skill acquisition. ###
+### Fitts model for understanding skill acquisition. ###
-Fitts preposed a model that learning was possible through the completion of various stages.
+Fitts preposed this model that learning was possible through the completion of various stages.

 ### Cognitive phase (observe and record) ###
 * OBSERVE WITH FOCUS AND ATTENTION - Attention at this point in the process is significant for the acquisition of skill.
 Limit distraction so patterns will be apparent.
 Sharpen focus by taking notes - handwriting in blue pen, self-testing with quick recall, and organization of new concepts.